Just look at this beautiful Pullip Doll, isn’t she adorable?

 - The Anime look in dolls has been big for several years and are popular with fashion doll collectors.

-- Blythe dolls are famous but Pullip are cheaper and you can change eye color, wigs and body parts on these dolls too.
+- Blythe dolls are also very famous among doll collectors, but Pullip dolls are cheaper and you can change eye color, wigs and body parts on these dolls too.

 - Pullip dolls are about 12 inches tall and have over-sized heads and eyes that makes them cute like puppies!
 Or what do you think?